SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 In the [previous post](../../14/practice-with-alexa) I introduced the concept of using Alexa to control Song Master for hands free music practice on Windows.
 Since then I've built out a solution that covers all my basic requirements with room to expand.

-This involved digging deep into the technologies behaviour and creating the following:
+This involved digging deep into the various technologies behaviour and creating the following:

 - `cosc.exe` command line tool based on sendosc which also displays received OSC packets
 - `songmaster.cmd` script to abstract Song Master OSC commands for easy command line use